Janatulikzan/Janatulikzan/README.md

 ---

 🚀 *Let’s build smart contracts that matter.*
-📩 *Open to internship opportunities in Web3 and blockchain development.*
+📩 *Open to job opportunities in Web3 and blockchain development.*